 3. Have a Relaxing Drink – But Avoid Alcohol Right Before Bed

 You’ll want to avoid caffeine, sugary drinks, and alcohol right before bed.
 However, sipping some warm tea like chamomile or valerian can help to calm you.
 You can do this while listening to music or reading.
+One might look into some of BestKratom’s packages for alternative tea, known to help with sleep and many other chronic issues.
+This brings us to our next point: cannabis.

 Recent reports and guidelines put forth by karmacbdoils.co.uk have shown that cannabis has been proven to raise the levels of endocannabinoids, which some researchers believe an imbalance of these chemicals might explain insomnia.
 Research also indicates that cannabis can affect not only the ability to get to sleep but the quality of sleep.
 People who use cannabis report longer periods of stage-3 deep sleep and shorter periods of lighter REM sleep.
 If you’re looking to try cannabis to help you sleep, choose an indica rather than an energizing sativa.